burriach/edlab/content/authors/susana-silvestre-carbonell/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- Finished PhD Students
 ---

-PhD student supervised by Prof. Josep Peñuelas, and Drs.
+Former PhD student supervised by Prof. Josep Peñuelas, and Drs.
 Romà Ogaya and Marcos Fernández-Martínez.
-Susana Silvestre Carbonell studies the effect of long-term experimental drought on Mediterranean forests and shrublands.
+Susana Silvestre Carbonell studied the effect of long-term experimental drought on Mediterranean forests and shrublands.
+Dr. Silvestre-Carbonell succesfully defended her PhD thesis on the 25/10/2024.